The Personio People Manual

 What Is Candidate Experience?

-Candidate experience is how an applicant feels when moving through your organization’s hiring process.
-This includes their initial job search and application process, as well as your organization’s screening methods, interviews (like a semi-structured interview), and onboarding processes.
+Candidate experience is how an applicant feels when moving through your organisation’s hiring process.
+This includes their initial job search and application process, as well as your organisation’s screening methods, interviews (like a semi-structured interview), and onboarding processes.

 Does Candidate Experience Really Matter?